'Gay actors bring something special to gay roles'

 Video

-Armistead Maupin is one of the world's best-known LGBT writers, and now his long-running print, radio and television series, 'Tales of the City', has arrived on Netflix.
+Armistead Maupin is one of the world's best-known LGBT writers, and now his long-running series 'Tales of the City' has arrived on Netflix.

 -